 Also, when you want to pass someone in Belgium, you have to pass them on the left, you cannot pass them on the right.
 This means that if you are driving on the lane on the total right and someone is driving in the middle, you have to go completely to the left to pass them (if you want to pass them legally, that is), which can lead to dangerous situations.
 Not so in LA.
 You can pass people on both sides.

 But as I stated before, people seem to drive less anxiously, more patiently.

 Oh, one other thing.
 Most freeways have carpool lanes that can be used by cars with two or more people in them.

-Although traffic rules in LA (and I’m guessing the whole of the US) were pretty much the same as in Belgium, there were some things we had to get used to:
+Although LA driving rules (and I'm guessing it's the same in the whole of the US) were pretty much the same as in Belgium, there were some things we had to get used to:

-- unless a sign is telling you not to, you can turn right when you’re at a red light and it is safe to turn right
+1. Unless a sign is telling you not to, you can turn right when you're at a red light and it is safe to turn right.

-- when you reach a crossroads, you always have to stop.
+2. When you reach a crossroads, you always have to stop.
 If there is no other car at the crossroads or if you are the first to arrive, you can go.
 If you reach the crossroads and you see someone else was there first, that other person can drive on first.
-But you always have to stop before you continue driving, even if there’s no one else around
+But you always have to stop before you continue driving, even if there's no one else around.

-- the lines on the roads looked different than in Belgium and I had to look up what they mean: red is no parking, green is limited time parking, white and yellow mean you can only stop to pick up and drop off passengers
+3. The lines on the roads looked different than in Belgium and I had to look up what they mean: red is no parking, green is limited time parking, white and yellow mean you can only stop to pick up and drop off passengers.

-- as I said, speed limits are respected sooooo much better in LA than in Belgium.
-Apparently the fines are really high and I was told – I’m not sure if this really is the case, please correct me if I’m wrong – that if you get caught speeding three times, you can even go to jail.
-Also, road police if very present and we saw they’d pulled someone to the side more than once
+4. As I said, speed limits are respected so much better in LA than in Belgium.
+Apparently, the fines are really high and I was told – I'm not sure if this really is the case, please correct me if I'm wrong – that if you get caught speeding three times, you can even go to jail.
+Also, road police if very present and we saw they'd pulled someone to the side more than once.

 Driving rules in Los Angeles that we also have in Belgium: